Campion College: Controversies

-In 2025 two professors of the college, Dr Stephen McInerney and Dr Stephen Chavura, came under media scrutiny following involvement in the March for Australia rally and commentary on the White Australia Policy.
-Following this, some media coverage and public commentary arose around claims that academic freedom at the College was under threat.
+In 2025 two professors of the college, Dr Stephen McInerney and Dr Stephen Chavura, came under scrutiny following involvement in the March for Australia rally.
+McInerney has also argued that the White Australia policy did not go far enough and that white Australians may need to live separately from other Australians.
+Chavura has established a club to celebrate Anglo-celtic culture whose members seek to protect "pro Australia" rallies.
 In response, the college rejected the premise and conclusions of the media reports, describing them as misleading, while reiterating its commitment to academic freedom and respectful debate.
 President Paul Morrissey stated that the comments attributed to the two academics had been made in a personal capacity and that there was no evidence of misconduct or unfair treatment of students.
 The college affirmed its values of free inquiry and the dignity of every person, emphasising that genuine freedom of speech must include the expression of unpopular or controversial views.

-Dr Stephen Chavura previously worked at Macquarie University, where it is believed he was pressured to leave due to making LGBT+ groups at the University feel unsafe.
-Since then he has worked as part of the Christian political activist group the Lachlan Macquarie Institute, until leaving in 2025 to focus fully on Campion College and other political activities.
+In November 2025, The Guardian reported that the Tertiary Education Quality and Standards Agency had launched a compliance process with Campion College into the remarks made by Chavura and McInerney.